Kazhuu/vhdl_sincos_gen/README.txt

     in a ROM block with two read ports.

  2) Compute the phase mismatch between the table point and actual phase input in radians.
-This requires multiplication by Pi, which is implemented through repeated shifting and adding.
+This requires multiplication by Pi/2, which is implemented through shifting and adding.

  3) Use the Taylor series to obtain a more accurate approximation of the answer.
 Depending on the required accuracy, either 1st order